Sharvenium/ghost-site-ARCHIVE/_posts/2020-08-11-speechify.md

 **Speechify** is for you.
 It was founded by student Cliff Weitzman who loves to read books.

-However, he has a learning difficulty called dyslexia which makes it hard for him to read.
+However, he has a learning difference called dyslexia which makes it hard for him to read.
 But with <a href="https://getspeechify.com" target="_blank">Speechify</a> he is able to read 100 books a year! 😲

 Speechify helps by reading out text to you in a natural human voice.
 This allows you to **read faster**, **retain more information** and **save more time**.